entando/entando-docs/vuepress/docs/v6.3.2/tutorials/customize-the-platform/pda-tutorial.md

 The Entando Process Driven Applications (PDA) plugin is engineered to provide a rich and full-featured user experience while facilitating the management and completion of business processes and automation.
 The solution template includes:

-- A general purpose UX layer that is created from micro frontends and can be implemented for any business process or task engine.
+- A general purpose UX layer created from micro frontends and can be implemented for any business process or task engine.
 The UX layer can serve data via the included Entando integration adapter or by implementing a set of interfaces on the server side.
 - A Spring Boot microservice backend providing a pluggable interface for the injection of underlying processes or automation toolkits.
 The interfaces and steps for creating a new PDA backend implementation are described in further detail [here](link).

 This tutorial will guide you through installing the PDA plugin using the Entando Component Repository (ECR) and an Entando bundle.
 The goal of this exercise is to demonstrate the scope of process automation functionality enabled by integrating the following components: